Wisc-HCI/lively/README.md

 The `Solver` class has a `solve` method that represents the core functionality of the LivelyTK interface.
 At a high level, it accepts the following fields:

-1. `goals`: A list of goal-type objects.
+1. `goals`: A look-up table of goal-type objects.
+The key of the look-up table should match with that of the objectives to which the goals are corresponded.
-2. `weights`: A list of floats, order corresponding to the order of the objectives.
+2. `weights`: A look-up table of floats, order corresponding to the order of the objectives.
+The key of the look-up table should match with that of the objectives to which the weights are corresponded.
 3. `time`: (float) The current time.
 If no liveliness objectives are used, this has no effect.
 4. `shapes`: A list of shape objects.